Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 `docker compose` creates a docker network (and a Spark network) that can be found by running `docker network ls`.

+When you are finished, run `docker compose down` to stop and remove all the containers.

 ## Spark